 Served as program manager for an investigation of a pesticide and herbicide formulator/ distributor located in Junction City, Oregon.
 Chemicals of concern were lindane, carbaryl, chlorpyrifos, chlordane, 2,4-D, DDT, parathion, and silvex.

 Evaluated transport of 2,4-D to a river following aerial application in forested area in northwest Washington.

 Evaluated transport of a variety of herbicides used for broadleaf control in forestlands in northern California.

-Served as expert witness for transport and fate of sulfometuron methyl in south-central Idaho.
+Evaluated transport and fate of sulfometuron methyl in south-central Idaho.
 Developed emission factors for herbicide-laden dust that was eroded by wind from burned rangeland and transported downwind and deposited on irrigated croplands.
 Evaluated herbicide degradation rate and leaching potential in both rangeland and irrigated crop lands.
 Researched residual soil fumigants as an alternative cause of crop damage.